nicedoorknob/Do-Defenses-Win-Championships/README.md

-# Predicting Championships Through Defense
+# Predicting Championships With Defense
 ` By: Samuel Bihinda, Samuel Okesola  `

 This is our final project for CMSC320 we explore NFL defensive data and championships predictability.